-361 Introduction to Modern German Culture.
+261 Introduction to Modern German Culture.
 S. A survey of the German cultural tradition of this century as it finds expression in the various arts, with particular emphasis on films and representative works of literature in translation.
 Open to all students, but planned primarily for those in designated preprofessional courses whose programs include the "foreign culture" option.
 No knowledge of German is required.
-Not offered 1994-95.
+Mr. W. Bratt.

-A catalog with the descriptions of all interim courses is available after October 1994.
+A catalog with the descriptions of all interim courses is available after October 1995.

-W50 German Interim Abroad - 1995.
-B. Carvill
+W50 German Interim Abroad-1996.

-Germ 122 Intermediate German.
 J. Lamse.

+GERM 122 Intermediate German (core).
+B. Carvill.